Sixth Conference of the International Woman Suffrage Alliance: Proceedings

 The Sixth Conference and Congress of the International Woman Suffrage Alliance took place in the banquet hall of the Grand Hotel, Stockholm, 12–17 June 1911.
 The coming of Carrie Chapman Catt, president of the Alliance, had been widely heralded.
 She had been received in Copenhagen with national honors by cabinet ministers and foreign legations.
 In Christiania, she was met with a greeting from a former Prime Minister and an official address of welcome from the Government and was received by King Haakon.
 In the midst of it all the woman suffrage bill came up for discussion in both Houses of the Parliament.
 The international president was escorted to the Lower House by a body of women that crowded the galleries.
 After a stormy debate the bill to enfranchise the women of Sweden received a majority vote.
 In the midst of the applause Catt was hurried to the Upper Chamber, the stronghold of caste and conservatism.
 Her presence did not save the bill from the usual defeat.

 The congress opened with representatives from 24 affiliated National Associations and two Committees, those of Austria and Bohemia.
 The government of Norway sent as its official delegate Dr. Kristine Bonnevie.
 The list of delegates filled seven printed pages, the United States, the Netherlands and Sweden having the full quota of twelve delegates and twelve alternates, Germany lacking only three of the latter, while Great Britain, France, Denmark, Norway, Finland and Hungary had twelve or more.
 Six were present from Russia; Bulgaria, Serbia, Switzerland, South Africa, Iceland and Canada had representatives.
 Of fraternal delegates from other organizations there was no end—about 70 men and women—among them members of five Men's Leagues for Woman Suffrage—in the United States, Great Britain, Netherlands, Hungary and Sweden.
-In addition to the spoken words letters and telegrams of greeting were read from societies and individuals in twelve different countries.
+In addition to the spoken words letters and telegrams of greeting were read from societies and individuals in twelve countries.
 The distinguished guests of the occasion were Dr. Selma Lagerlöf of Sweden, who had recently received the Nobel Literature Prize, and Helena Westermarck of Finland.
 Among prominent speakers were Mayor Carl Lindhagen and Ernest Beckman, M. P., the Rev. Knut Henning Gezelius von Schéele, Bishop of Visby, and the Rev. Dr. Samuel Fries.
 The ushers and pages were women students of the universities.